change-hi/change-hi.github.io/morea/techfolios/experience-techfolios-adventure.md

 * [Quick Start: Configure theme](https://techfolios.github.io/docs/quick-start/configure-theme)

 You'll find things now go much faster since you can preview your changes almost instantaneously.

+## 3. Demo time!

+For the last five minutes of this section of the workshop, let's look at some of your in-progress portfolios.

+To do this, please share the URL to your "preview" in the ChangeHI #general channel.

 Don't forget to commit your changes when you are done so that the results are published to your publicly accessible portfolio site.